Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Introduction

 One approach to overcome the lack of choices in logics is to support a restricted form of choice.
-If only choices from definable orbits are allowed, that is from sets of definable objects related by an automorphism of the input structure, the output is still guaranteed to be isomorphism-invariant.
+Whenever we want to choose from a set of elements related by symmetries (automorphisms) of the input, for example all vertices of a clique, then it does not matter which element is chosen.
+In the logical setting, if only choices from definable orbits are allowed, that is from sets of definable objects related by an automorphism of the input structure, the output is still guaranteed to be isomorphism-invariant.
 This form of choice is called \emph{symmetric choice} (SC).
 However, it is unknown whether orbits can be computed in \PTime{}.
-So it is unknown whether a logic with symmetric choice can be~evaluated in \PTime{} because during the evaluation it has to verified that the choice-sets are indeed orbits.
-This is solved by handing over the obligation to check whether the choice-sets are orbits from the evaluation to the formulas themselves.
+Hence, it is unknown whether a logic with symmetric choice can be evaluated in \PTime{} because during the evaluation it has to be verified that the choice-sets are indeed orbits.
+This problem is solved by handing over the obligation to check whether the choice-sets are orbits from the evaluation to the formulas themselves.
 To make a choice, not only a choice-set but also a set of witnessing automorphisms has to be defined.
 These automorphisms certify that the choice-set is indeed an orbit in the following way: For every pair of elements $a$ and $b$ in the choice-set, an automorphism mapping $a$ to $b$ has to be provided.
-This condition guarantees evaluation in \PTime{}.
+This condition can easily be checked in \PTime{}.
 We call this restricted form of choice \emph{witnessed symmetric choice} (WSC).
+Symmetric and witnessed symmetric choice was first studied by Gire and Hoang~\cite{GireHoang98}.
+The latter variant is called specified symmetric choice in this work and differs in formal details (see the paragraph on related work for more details), but their results carry over to the notion presented in this article.
+Gire and Hoang extend \IFP{} with (witnessed) symmetric choice (\IFPSC{} and \IFPWSC{}) and show that \IFPWSC{} is strictly more expressive than \IFP{}.
+Afterwards \IFPSC{} was studied by Dawar and Richerby~\cite{DawarRicherby03}.
+They allowed for nested symmetric choice operators, proved that parameters of choice operators increase the expressiveness, showed that nested symmetric choice operators are more expressive than a single one, and conjectured that with additional nesting depth the expressiveness increases.